ztrbusic/learning-lab/README.md

 ## 📁 Structure

 - `archive/` – Anything old/raw that can be of later but not immediate use.
 Also old notes and temporary files.
-Will be curated in time and files will be appraised and dleted when necessary.
+Will be curated in time and files will be appraised and deleted when necessary.
-- `cheatsheets/` – Learning code and terminal commands can be overwhelming.
-Cheatsheets help me quickly remember them and be more efficient in their use.
-Possible subdirectories will be created for concepts that require more space and granularity (e.g. `python/`).
+- `cheatsheets/` – Cheatsheets help me quickly look up code, terminal commands, and keywords to be more efficient in their use.
 - `cyber-labs` - My collection of scripts, exploits, and practice labs from TryHackMe and other cybersecurity training exercises, some invented myself.
 - `code-projects/` -  Small tools that make life easier.
-Cybersecurity labs and exercises.
 Built for learning purposes but have practical value.
-In addition, subdirectory `python-learning/` contains learning code files that I create when doing assingments and practical exercises.
+Subdirectory `python-learning/` contains learning code files that I created doing assingments and practical exercises.
 - `summaries/` - Short texts that summarize key concepts.
-Summaries will be used as milestones after finishing a big chapter or having "I finally get it" moments.
+Summaries are used as milestones after finishing a big chapter or having "I finally get it" moments.

 ## 🧠 Purpose